 We have raised several different types of livestock over the few years that we have been homesteading.
 Lately I have found myself really missing the pigs that we raised on our previous 40 acre property.
 We had 2 sows (who each had a litter), 8 feeder pigs, and 2 mini pigs…not a whole lot, but it was plenty for us.
-If you are looking to bring in more animals to your farm or homestead then I encourage you to consider my piggy friends…Here’s why you should consider raising pigs…
+If you are looking to bring in more animals to your farm or homestead then I encourage you to consider my piggy friends…Here are 5 reasons why you should consider raising pigs.

-5 Reasons You Should Add Pigs to Your Homestead
+5 Reasons to Start Raising Pigs on Your Homestead

 There are multiple ways to turn your backyard pigs into a profitable operation.

-- Breed pigs & sell weaned babies as feeder pigs.
+- Breed pigs and sell the weaned babies as feeder pigs.

-- Breed & sell mini pigs as pets, but be honest in your marketing!
+- Breed and sell mini pigs as pets, but be honest in your marketing!

 - Sell high quality piglets as breeding stock.

-Pigs will eat *almost* anything so scraps that normally would be thrown away (or composted) can be given to pigs.
+Pigs will eat *almost* anything so scraps that normally would be thrown away or composted can be given to pigs.
 Overripe produce from the garden?
-Leftovers that your picky children wouldn’t eat?
-Gleaned extras from local farms & dairies?
+Leftovers that your picky children refused to eat?
+Gleaned extras from local farms and dairies?
 Give it to the little porkers:)

 You can keep your kitchen scraps in a small filtered bin to keep the flies and the smell away until you have enough to take out.